project-zot/zot/pkg/extensions/README_imagetrust.md

         └── truststore
             └── x509
                 └── $truststoreType
-                    └── $truststoreName
+                    └── default
                         └── $certificate
         ```

-        where `trustpolicy.json` file has this default content which can not be modified by the user and which is updated each time a new certificate is added to a new truststore:
+        where `trustpolicy.json` file has this default content which can not be modified by the user:

         ```json
         {